-Rosalie Dace has a background in art and education (B.A., UED in Fine Art and English), and finds exhibiting, teaching, and judging combine her interests admirably.
-She has been teaching for 25 years and hasn’t had enough of meeting people and encouraging their creative growth.
-Apart from her native South Africa, she has taught and exhibited in Australia, New Zealand, Germany, Canada and the US, and was nominated for the Professional Quilter magazine’s “Teacher of the Year” Award in 2007.
-Rosalie’s work is characterized by its wild mix of fabrics and is in several private and public collections.Location: Durban, South Africa
+Rosalie Dace has a background in art and education (B.A., UED in Fine Art and English), and finds exhibiting, teaching, and judging quilt making combine her interests admirably.
+She has been traveling and teaching for 25 years and still hasn’t had enough of meeting people and encouraging their creative growth and development.
+Apart from her native South Africa, she has taught and exhibited internationally in Australia, New Zealand, Germany, Canada, and the US, and was nominated for the Professional Quilter magazine’s Teacher of the Year Award in 2007.
+Rosalie’s work, which reflects her passion for color, design, and texture, is characterized by its wild mix of fabrics and is in several private and public collections.Location: DURBAN, SOUTH AFRICA

 Valerie S. Goodwin is a mixed media fiber artist and architect.
 Most of her work is inspired by her love of aerial views of landscapes and cities and are based on maps.
 She received degrees in architecture from Washington University and Yale University.
 Her award winning work has been widely published and exhibited.
 She has also lectured and given workshops nationally and internationally.
 Her work was featured in an exhibit at Schweinfurth Art Center in 2014.

 Ann learned to sew; then she learned to dye fabric.
 In the 70s, she started making quilts.
 The development of her work can be seen in her book The Quilter’s Book of Design.
 She is also widely known for her dye books and her recent 4.5 hour instructional DVD, Color By Accident: Exploring LWI.
 She is currently working on The Contact, a series comprised so far of 32 quilts, which uses a broad array of literal, abstract, and purely imaginative imagery each with expressive layers of stitching.Location: LAKE OSWEGO, OR